Last Updated on July 24, 2022 by Sandra Adamson

 The most common format for wedding photography coverage is 4, 6 and 8 hours in wedding packages.
 As a general guideline, when discussing packages with my clients, I ask a lot of questions.
 Their answers will allow a rough timeline to develop for their wedding day.
 This helps me determine how many hours they truly need depending on what is most important to them coverage wise.
 There are portions of a wedding day that will always be set in stone.
 The wedding ceremony itself, the coverage I require for wedding formal photos, the dinner and the speeches.

-2 to 3 Hours of Coverage
+Wedding Photography Coverage 2 to 3 Hours

 In my many years of experience, 2-3 hours is usually the absolute minimum most wedding couples will require.
 As most desire at bare minimum their wedding ceremony, family formals and wedding party photos to be captured.
 The ceremony wedding coverage truly depends on the wedding couple.
 Some couples want a short simple ceremony, 20 minutes.
 Where others may have a larger church wedding ceremony that can be up to an hour in length or longer.
 As a general rule, I require a bare minimum of 1.5 to 2 hours for family and wedding party photos.
 Then I add their ceremony timeframe to that coverage.

-4 to 8 Hours of Coverage
+Wedding Photography Coverage 4 to 8 Hours

 Two to three hours of this coverage will always be the wedding ceremony and wedding formal photos as noted above.
 So here are some questions I ask my clients to help determine what coverage is most important to them.
 Along the way I educate my clients on how much time is needed for these things.
 This will allow them to determine how many hours they truly need for themselves.